• Home

 1. Open Microsoft PowerPoint

-2. If the Start Screen appears, simply select Blank Presentation otherwise go to next step:
+2. If the Start Screen appears, simply select Blank Presentation otherwise go to the next step:

 Basics of using Placeholders in PowerPoint

-1. You will have a new blank presentation displayed and you will see 2 x placeholders with prompts to enter text
+1. You will have a new blank presentation displayed and you will see 2 x placeholders with prompts to enter text.
+The first placeholder is the Title placeholder and the second allows for a subheading to be added.

 Customise a placeholder

-Quite often I see users insert new content onto a slide using the commands found on the Ribbon, such as Insert > Picture, even though there are placeholders already on the slide which can be used for this exact purpose.
-It’s important to remember that a placeholder can be edited, formatted, resized and moved on the slide.
+Quite often I see users insert new content onto a slide using the commands found on the Ribbon, such as Insert > Picture, even though there are placeholders already on the slide.
+It’s important to remember that a placeholder can be edited, formatted, resized and moved on the slide if needed.
+It is best to use the placeholders you have on the slide first before you look to add additional placeholders or elements.

 When editing a placeholder there is a number of ways you can interact with the object to edit or move it.

-To add or edit text within a placeholder:
+To add or edit the text within a placeholder:

-1. Click once with the left mouse button anywhere inside the placeholder area e.g. Click to add text
+1. Click once with the left mouse button anywhere inside the placeholder area e.g. click inside the first placeholder which says Click to add title

 2. Your cursor will now blink ready for you to enter text

-3. Click inside the first placeholder and give your presentation a title E.g. Using Placeholders
+3. Give your presentation a title E.g. Using Placeholders

 To format text within a placeholder: